moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 With Update 6 and again Update 8, the format changed quite a bit; only the new format will be described here.
 The new format stores data for each level separately, where a level refers to a part of the game map.

-The binary data layout follows the following format:
+The binary data layout follows this format:

 ```
 +-------------------------------------------+------------------------------------------------------+